-Lesson Aims: Students review and practice some of the grammar and vocabulary that they already know and learned in the previous year, but may have forgotten.
-The Starter Unit will give the teacher a chance to assess the students' levels.
+Lesson Aims: Students review and practice some of the grammar and vocabulary that they already know and learned in the previous level but may have forgotten.
+The Starter unit will give the teacher a chance to assess the students' level.